irad100/Gannenet/README.md

 `cd gannenet`

-Copy a picture of your face to this folder
+Copy a picture of your face to the faces folder

 # Run
 Parameters- image file path, audio file path, seconds to wait for status change

 e.g:

-`python3 app.py <FACE_FILE> alarm.wav 10`
+`python3 app.py faces/<FACE_FILE> audio/alarm.wav 10`

 ### Whitelist apps
 Available only for macOS.